MatthewLee24/WeatherTime-App/README.md

 # WeatherTime-App
-Recommendation to Improve (Some Countries &amp; Cities are excluded for now)
+Recommendations for Improvement (Some Countries & Cities are excluded for now)